 And today, what about it?

-The 1948 Convention is today ratified by 153 States.
-Some of them have incorporated the crime of genocide into their domestic law, like France in 1994.
-Since 1948, two special international jurisdictions established under the auspices of the UN have pronounced convictions for genocide: the International Criminal Tribunal for Rwanda (1994-2015) and the International Criminal Tribunal for the former Yugoslavia (1993-2017).
+The 1948 Convention is now ratified by 153 States.
+Some of them have incorporated the crime of genocide into their domestic law, as did France in 1994.
+Since 1948, two international special courts constituted under the aegis of the UN have handed down sentences for the crime of genocide: the International Criminal Tribunal for Rwanda (1994-2015) and the International Criminal Tribunal for the former Yugoslavia (1993-2017).
 Since 1998, the International Criminal Court has been the only permanent international court with jurisdiction to prosecute those responsible for genocide.

 Not every mass murder is...

-Genocide: the definition adopted by the 1948 Convention is based on specific criteria as to the nature of the target group.
+A genocide: the definition adopted by the 1948 Convention is based on specific criteria regarding the nature of the target group.
 Massacres committed on political and social criteria are thus excluded from this legal definition.

-I reply: No. The term "genocide" is a legal concept based on precise criteria and does not include a moral dimension.
-If, in fact, this term having acquired a strong symbolic significance is abusively used in order to mark the minds, the motivations that led to its creation were not to create a hierarchy between the crimes, but to establish the specificity of certain crimes in the field of law.
+I reply: No. The term "genocide" is a legal concept based on precise criteria and does not have a moral dimension.
+If, in fact, this term having acquired a strong symbolic significance is abusively used to make an impression, the motivations that led to its creation were not to create a hierarchy between crimes, but to establish the specificity of certain crimes in the field of law.

 To go further...